metagame-xyz/onoma/README.md

 # onoma

-a library for making web3 addresses more human-readable
+a library for deterministically turning web3 addresses into names

 # installation